TEAMS

 Examples of engineering work conducted by the Fluid Systems team includes:

 The Structures (STR) team is responsible for the design, analysis, and fabrication of our rocket engines test stand and ground infrastructure.
-Their work ensures that the engine can withstand high forces, vibrations, and thermal loads while firing.
+Their work ensures that the engine can withstand high forces, vibrations, and thermal loads during a fire.
 The engine test stand and fluid systems stand integrate with several electrical components to measure engine data.

 Examples of engineering work conducted by the Structures team includes: